tsykoduk/greg.nokes.name/_posts/2009-04-28-mephisto-caching-with-nginx-passenger.md

   - linkedin
   - nginx
 ---
-<p>Now that I had this test bed for new hotness running the new hotness, I decided I should get the caching working again.</p>
+Now that I had this test bed for new hotness running the new hotness, I decided I should get the caching working again.

             <!--more-->

-            <p>Well, this is 2.0 of the code.
-This seems to work a lot better (like, works in general).</p>
+            Well, this is 2.0 of the code.
+This seems to work a lot better (like, works in general).

 <pre>